aegean-odyssey/mpmd_marlin_1.1.x/uSDCard/README.md

 zip archive to enhance your Monoprice MP Mini Delta 3d printer.

 ## GETTING STARTED

+Note: you'll need a micro SD card to install the firmware.
+The printer can be finicky about the card (more about this at the project's wiki), but the micro SD card that Monoprice supplies with the printer usually works. _It's a good idea to hang on to this card the comes with the printer, if only to be able to update the firmware if necessary._

 Copy the contents of this folder to the ROOT directory of the micro SD card, i.e. this README.md file should be in the card's ROOT directory.
 With the